JuliaLang/julia/stdlib/REPL/docs/src/index.md

 mapfoldl mapfoldr
 ```

-When a single complete tab-complete result is available at the end of an input line a hint of
+When a single complete tab-complete result is available at the end of an input line and 2 or more characters
-the completion will show in a lighter color.
+have been typed, a hint of the completion will show in a lighter color.
 This can be disabled via `Base.active_repl.options.hint_tab_completes = false`.

 !!! compat "Julia 1.11"